drshahizan/SECP3843/submission/Racquelmae/question2/question2.md

 <img  src="./files/images/start_server.jpg"></img>

 ### 3. Import Dataset
 In the command prompt, type `mongoimport "C:\Users\chloe\Downloads\new_city_inspections.json" -d AA -c City` to import the dataset into MongoDB.
-The database and collection are automatically created as:
+The database and collection are automatically created as:<br>
-`-d AA` specifies the name of the database on which to run the mongoimport.
+`-d AA` specifies the name of the database on which to run the mongoimport.<br>
 `-c City` specifies the collection to import.
 <img  src="./files/images/import.jpg"></img>